 Miriam Hastings is a novelist and short story writer.
 She has published fiction, poetry, literary reviews and articles, and essays on mental health.

-She lives with a degenerative spine disease and now she can only write using voice recognition software, or a dictaphone – this makes life as an author quite a challenge at times!
-She lives in East London, an area that she loves, she works from home as a writer and tutor and leads workshops in creative writing for personal development.
+She lives with a degenerative spine disease and now she can only write using voice recognition software, or a dictaphone – this makes life as an author quite a challenge!
+She lived in East London for twenty-six years but has recently moved to Devon.
+She works from home as a writer and tutor.

 Whether she is writing from the point of view of a patient in a mental hospital, as in her novel, The Minotaur Hunt, a child in foster care in her short story, ‘The Doll‘, or a minister’s daughter living on the north coast of Scotland in the early 19th century, as in her story, ‘Mermaid on Ice‘, Miriam is always concerned with portraying the experience of the outsider in society; giving a voice to the powerless and the oppressed.